Locking Terraform states using Yandex Managed Service for YDB

 : Column name.KeyType

 : Key type.
-In our example, we use a partitioning key (HASH
+In our example, we are using a partitioning key (HASH

 ).